Skip to main content

 Reasons to Switch

-• No monthly fees with SumUp, unlike Stripe's variable costs.
+• No monthly fees with SumUp's business account

-• SumUp offers mobile POS with card readers for on-the-go payments.
+• SumUp offers mobile POS for in-person sales

 Things to Consider